gaowujian/personal-website/README.md

-# Project Title
+# Personal website

-Personal website.
-It's built to show my basic profile to get others to know me in a fast way.
+This web app is built to show my basic profile to get others to know me in a fast way.

 It is built with responsive design, feel free to view it on different devices at https://gaowujian.github.io/personal-website/